 Just remember when applying for additional borrowing:

 - You must have had a Halifax mortgage for more than 6 months

 - Your payments must be up-to-date for the three months before you apply

 - Maximum you can borrow in total, with the existing mortgage and additional borrowing, is 80% of the value of your property

-- Arrangement and product fees can be added on to your additional borrowing on completion but you'll be charged interest on the fees
+- Product fees can be added on to your additional borrowing on completion but you'll be charged interest on the fees

 - Additional borrowing is subject to valuation, income, affordability and credit checks – it may be worth checking with a credit agency before contacting us